spettersson/splunk4patientprivacy/data_guide.md

 Splunk dynamically applies a schema when events are searched - a concept known as **schema-on-read**.
 This means that Splunk automatically extracts fields from events using standardized field names (and in some cases, field values), effectively **normalizing the data**.
 As a result, filtering and correlating logs from multiple vendors and systems becomes seamless.

-To get the data normalized, Splunk primarily relies on two main [knowledge objects](https://docs.splunk.com/Splexicon:Knowledgeobject):
+To get the data normalized, Splunk primarily relies on two main [knowledge object types](https://docs.splunk.com/Splexicon:Knowledgeobject):
 - [Field extractions](https://docs.splunk.com/Splexicon:Fieldextraction)
 - [Field aliases](https://docs.splunk.com/Splexicon:Alias)